 Graduate Student Jobs

-Below is the assignment of jobs for the AY 2019-2020.
+Below is the assignment of jobs for the academic year 2020-2021.
 Each job is described below.

-Graduate Student Council Representative and Alternate: Emily Lacy and Maria Mejia
+Graduate Student Council Representatives: Taylor Kloha, (Alternates) Bailey Szustak and Emily Lacy

 Philosophy Underrepresented Graduate Student Organizers: Maria Mejia